Mariah Carey responds after HOA threatens to fine Florida man over Christmas decorations

 As for Florida homeowner Michael Moffa, he said he offered to keep his Christmas lights off until Thanksgiving, but the HOA board wasn’t receptive to the idea.

-“The holidays and the pandemic, I think the kids are wanting something that’s more bright to look at,” Moffa said.
+“The holidays and the pandemic, I think the kids are wanting something that’s more bright to look at,” Moffa told WFLA.

 An attorney for the HOA said it’s possible the board would reconsider their rules altogether, but only with enough support from the neighborhood.